-The fair value of our derivatives to all of our dealer counterparties was a liability at December 31, 2021, 2020 and 2019 and was offset by the collateral we posted to our dealer counterparties.
+The net fair value of our derivatives to all of our dealer counterparties was a net asset at December 31, 2022 and was offset by the collateral we received from our dealer counterparties.
+At December 31, 2021 and 2020, the net fair value of our derivatives to all of our dealer counterparties was a net liability and was offset by the collateral we posted to our dealer counterparties.
 The amount of losses related to derivatives we are exposed to in the event of nonperformance by dealer counterparties to our derivative positions is mitigated by collateral posted or held by us.